Literature Review Tools

 Use 300-500 words, and make sure to cover the problem from multiple angles.

-Iris.ai uses this text to build a fingerprint of the problem, matches it against >120M research papers, and distributes them into topics.
+Iris.ai uses this text to build a fingerprint of the problem, matches it against >200M research papers, patents or funded EU projects, and distributes them into topics.

 Use the visual maps to gain an overview of your problem.